Mazuh/Midas/README.md

 Our Constitution, our Law and our People demand [easy access](http://portal.ifrn.edu.br/acessoainformacao/sobre-a-lei-de-acesso-a-informacao-1/apresentacao-da-lei-de-acesso-lai/at_download/file) to this kind of information in an easier way to understand.

-The initial idea is for me to learn and pratice data science with Python.
-My current objective is to compute statistics for government employees salary.
+The initial idea is for me to learn and practice data science with Python and R. My **current objective** is to compute statistics for government employees salary.
 Further, more public expenses will be available for analysis.

 ## References